 In The Canal (ITC)

-ITC instruments sit in the lower portion of the outer ear bowl, making them comfortable and easy to use.
-Because they’re slightly larger than CIC models, they have a longer battery life and can host additional features, such as directional microphones, for better understanding in noisy environments, and controls such as volume controls.
-They fit mild to moderate hearing losses.
+ITC instruments are placed in the lower portion of the outer ear bowl and they are comfortable and easy to use.
+Due to their larger size, they have a longer battery life and are capable of additional features, such as directional microphones – quite useful for better understanding in loud environments –and volume controls.
+They are a good fit for mild to moderate hearing losses.

 Full Shell Or In The Ear (ITE)

-Full shell models sit flush within the outer ear bowl.
-Their size allows the maximum number of controls and features, such as directional microphones, which require space on the outer portion of the instrument.
-They use a larger battery size than the smaller styles and can fit a larger receiver with enough power for even some severe hearing losses.
-Because of their flexibility, they’re widely recommended for mild-to-severe hearing loss.
+Full shell models are placed flush within the outer ear bowl.
+Their larger size means a maximum number of controls and features including directional microphones, which require space on the outer portion of the device.
+They use a larger battery than smaller hearing aids and can manage a larger receiver with enough power for even some severe hearing losses.
+Because of their range of options, they’re highly recommended for mild to severe hearing losses.

 BTE With Earmold

-BTEs with earmolds fit mild through profound hearing losses.
-Their longer shape follows the contour behind the outer ear and can house many features, including a program button and volume control.
-The earmold and style, as well as the wearer’s hairstyle, determine exactly how they’ll look on each person.
+BTEs with earmolds suit wearers with mild to profound hearing losses.
+They come in a longer shape, which follows the contour behind the outer ear.
+They have a variety of features, including a program button and volume control.
+The earmold and style, as well as the wearer’s hairstyle, will determine how they will look on each individual.